 In 2008, our City and University partners hired Seattle-based firm The Berger Partnership to design Phase II of the Pacific Connections Garden, which includes the New Zealand and Cascadia Forests, and the Gateway to Chile.
 In 2009, the Arboretum Foundation raised funds for the construction of the Gateway to Chile Garden (see below), completed in 2010, and also provided funds for the propagation of the plant material for the New Zealand Forest.

 In summer 2012, we launched a major campaign to raise $4.5 million to complete Phase II of Pacific Connections.
 This total includes $1.7 million to finish construction ($1.2 for New Zealand, $0.5 million for Cascadia) and $2.8 million for endowment to ensure the future care and maintenance of the forest gardens.
-As of fall 2012, a total of more than $1.1 million has already been raised.
+As of summer 2013, a total of more than $1.9 million has already been raised.

 Gateway to Chile

 The first garden to be completed in Phase II was the Gateway to Chile, a stunning half-acre display of Chilean trees and shrubs at the southern intersection of Arboretum Drive and Lake Washington Boulevard.
 By the end of 2009, the Foundation, inspired by the leadership of our Gateway to Chile campaign co-chairs, Lynn Garvey and Kathy Fries, achieved its goal of raising $425,000 for the project.
 Another $199,000 was provided by the citizens of Seattle through the 2008 Seattle Parks and Green Space Levy.